mattermost/docs/source/about/self-hosted-subscriptions.rst

 **If you don't have Mattermost installed**

-If you haven't yet installed and deployed a Mattermost instance, visit the `Deployment Guide </deploy/deployment-overview.html>`__ to get started.
+If you haven't yet installed and deployed Mattermost, visit the `Deployment Guide </deploy/deployment-overview.html>`__ to get started.
 For information on creating a System Admin account, visit our `Administrator Tasks </getting-started/admin-onboarding-tasks.html>`__ documentation.

 View subscription information
 -----------------------------